 Review by Ian Keogh

 Wynonna Earp is proof that poor quality comics aren’t a hindrance to progression to film or TV if the concept is solid enough.
-However, anyone coming to Strange Inheritance via the Wynonna Earp TV show is going to have one hell of a shock at this schizophrenic collection of her earliest appearances.
+However, anyone coming to Strange Inheritance via the Wynonna Earp TV show is going to have one hell of a shock at this all over the place collection of her earliest appearances.

 The opening content is very poor indeed, exploitation comics in which Wynonna fills out several fetish costumes tottering about in high heels as she takes on the unknown.
 Writer Beau Smith includes himself in a strip in which he’s taken to task by his character, and laughs off Pamela Anderson comparisons, but it’s a feeble defence.